 Raisin Spice Bars are a delicious cookie filled with raisins and pecans.

 Golden raisins, regular raisins, dates, dried apricots or craisins can be used in this recipe.

 The Lemon Buttercream Frosting makes Raisin Spice Bars sensational!

 Here’s what I did.

 Place UNBLEACHED all-purpose flour in a bowl.
 Bleached flour toughens baked goods.
-Add baking soda, salt, cinnamon, nutmeg, golden raisins and finely diced walnuts.
+Add baking soda, salt, cinnamon, nutmeg, raisins and finely diced pecans.

 Stir ingredients to combine and set aside.

 Beat eggs in a separate mixing bowl.
-Add sugar and whisk again.
+Add sugar, sour cream and vanilla.